Sebastix/ligess/README.md

 ## Your personal Lightning address server
 > Like an email address, but for your Bitcoin!
-A massively simpler way for anyone to send you Bitcoin instantly on the Lightning Network.
+A massively simpler way for anyone to send you Bitcoin instantly on the Lightning Network and send and receive zaps on Nostr.

 *https://lightningaddress.com/*